Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: A Large Bayesian Game with Heterogeneous Beliefs

-The function $\Lambda _{i}(t_{i})$ in (\ref{HR0}) measures the overall strategic relevance of the other players to player $i$.
-Therefore, the hindsight regret increases with the strategic interdependence among the players.
-This is intuitive; player $i$'s \textit{ex post} payoff loss due to not being able to observe the types of other players is large when actions by the other players can have a large impact on player $i$'s payoff.
+The hindsight regret increases with strategic interdependence among the players.
+This is intuitive because player $i$'s \textit{ex post} payoff loss due to the inability to fully observe the other players' types is large when actions by those players can have a large impact on player $i$'s payoff.